mbosold/mysql_and_mongodb_importer_for_big_query/README.md

 ### Configuration with import_config.py (edit file and save)

 If the configuration file (import_config) is set up correctly, there is no further need to change anything in the actual script code (import.py).
 As the configuration for all credentials, files, folders, whitelists and blacklists can be quite complex, you should take your time to understand the architecture of the config file.
-Edit the config file to edit the values of the following variables
+Edit the config file to insert the values of the following variables
 ```
 general.log_file_folder,
 general.python_script_name [optional],